tbashiri/tbashiri.github.io/research.md

 ## Overview

-My research focuses on high-resolution laser spectroscopy of calcium-containing molecular systems, with applications to precision measurement, molecular structure determination, and isotope-resolved spectroscopy.
+My research focuses on high-resolution laser spectroscopy of calcium-containing molecules, with applications to precision and analytical measurements.

 I am broadly interested in experimental AMO physics and chemical physics, particularly in developing and applying spectroscopic techniques to extract molecular constants and isotope-sensitive observables.